oroinc/documentation/cookbook/how_to_pass_request_parameter_to_grid.rst

 =========================================

 In some cases, you need to pass parameters from the request to the grid.
-This task could be solved using grid event listener.
+This task may be solved using grid event listeners.
 An existing listener implementation also could be used.

 Grid Configuration
 ------------------

-Suppose that you have a grid configuration and a named parameter inside where clause of it's source query.
+Suppose that you have a grid configuration and a named parameter inside where clause of its source query.
 For example:

 .. code-block:: yaml